One month, you’re working out like a boss. The next, you feel like you’ve hit a wall — literally.

 Listen to your body

-If you’re experiencing extreme pain after your workouts or if you’re feeling anxious or depressed about it, take a step back and re-evaluate what you’re doing.
+If you’re experiencing extreme pain after your workouts or feeling anxious or depressed about it, take a step back and re-evaluate what you’re doing.

 “If exercise or the effects of it are really interfering with your daily activities and your sleep, you’ve exercised too much,” Liem says.

-Along with being in danger of falling into overtraining syndrome, where the only cure is extended rest, you could be setting yourself up for an unhealthy relationship to exercise or even addiction to exercise.
+Along with being in danger of overtraining syndrome, where the only cure is extended rest, you could be setting yourself up for an unhealthy relationship to exercise or even an addiction to exercise.

-“The word ‘addiction’ typically means anything that you’re doing that’s at the detriment of your own health and safety,” Liem says.
-“Exercise addiction is when you’re getting to the point of getting stress fractures and you’re still going — where you’re actually causing more harm to your body than good.”
+“The word ‘addiction’ typically means anything that you’re doing at the detriment of your own health and safety,” Liem says.
+“Exercise addiction is when you’re getting to the point of getting stress fractures, and you’re still going — where you’re actually causing more harm to your body than good.”

 “We exercise to maintain our health,” Liem says.
 “And just like you need exercise, you need to rest, too.”